Nurse Aide Training Program

 - Provide whether the nursing home is currently in substantial compliance with federal certification requirements or whether there is an approved Plan of Correction for any outstanding deficiencies.
 Please state in the e-mail "Substantial compliance has occurred in the most recent federal survey, xx/xx/xxxx" if applicable.
 You must provide a letter from the Bureau of Community and Health Systems showing you are in substantial compliance or an approved plan of correction.

 A request will be reviewed if all of the above information is included.
 A request may be granted if the following conditions have been met.
-There must be no other nurse aide training program located within a reasonable distance of your facility (greater than 5 miles).
+There must be no other nurse aide training program located within a reasonable distance of your facility (less than 5 miles).

 - Please use the Regional Training Programs listed below to identify nearby active programs.